From eland to rhino, wildlife conservation in Africa

 The Lower Zambezi is a stunningly beautiful area, with diverse wildlife including the rare and endangered African wild dog, elephant, buffalo, leopard, lion, and hyaena, through to a myriad of smaller species like the tiny elephant shrew.
 A valley concentrates the wildlife between the mountains and the river and this area used to be teaming with black rhino, which are now locally extinct.
 The ultimate aim of the program is to bring the rhino back, and protect a lot of other species along the way, but there is a lot of work to do to achieve that.

-By focussing on the restoration and conservation of flagship mammal species this program aims to increase resources to reduce poaching threats, and to collect much-needed data on the status of wildlife populations and their habitats.
+By focussing on the restoration and conservation of flagship mammal species this program aims to increase resources to reduce poaching threats, to improve livelihoods in the local community, and to collect much-needed data on the status of wildlife populations and their habitats.
 This information will help to identify other threats to wildlife, and to guide management and allow us to monitor the effectiveness of current and future conservation efforts.

 We’ll be posting more news as things progress.